 Contests are a Toastmasters tradition.
 Competition begins at the club level and winners continue competing through the area, division and district levels.
-All contests are judged by experienced Toastmasters.
-The International Speech competition has three additional levels: Region Quarter-finals, International semi-finals and the World Champion of Public Speaking final at the Toastmasters International Convention held in August each year.
+All contests are judged by fellow Toastmasters.
+The International Speech competition has three additional levels: Region Quarter-finals, International semi-finals and the World Championship of Public Speaking final at the Toastmasters International Convention held in August each year.

 Below are links and important information for Contest organisers.